bianchidotdev/old-docsify-homepage/docs/private_cloud/quick_start.md

 open http://cloud.example.com  # open the browser for your cloud page
 ```

-If you are using the local DNS override, you can expect errors from the Traefik service saying it is unable to generate SSL certificates.
+If you are using the local DNS override, you can expect errors from the browser as well as the Traefik service saying it is unable to generate SSL certificates.
 This is fine and won't impede local testing.